reubenstr/ElectroPup/README.md

 ### Raspberry Pi - Quadruped Hardware Driver

-The quadruped is driven by a Raspberry Pi 4.
-A Raspberry Pi 5 is untested and may need code updates due to GPIO hardware differences.
+The quadruped is driven by a Raspberry Pi 5.

 The OS is Raspberry Pi OS Lite (Bookworm 64-bit) which is headless so all development is performed using remote SSH.

 ### STM32 - Auxiliary Board

-A STM32F401 Black Pill dev kit operates the auxiliary board to display the motor and system status on a LCD display and interface with other peripherals such as the IMU.
+A STM32F401 Black Pill dev kit operates the auxiliary board to display the motor and system status on a LCD display and interface with other peripherals such as the buzzer.

 Uses VSCode with PlatformIO on the PC/Laptop for development.